EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 *T*(*p*) = 2 *p* (1 - *p*) *k* + (1 - 2 *p* (1 - *p*)) (*k* + *T*(*p*))\
 ⇒ *T*(*p*) = *k* / (2 *p* ( 1 - *p*)) = Θ(1 / (*p* (1 - *p*))).

+#### 5.2 Indicator random variables

+##### 5.2-1

+> In Hire-Assistant, assuming that the candidates are presented in a random order, what is the probability that you hire
+> exactly one time?
+What is the probability that you hire exactly *n* times?

+The probability of hiring exactly one time is 1 / *n*.

+The probability of hiring exactly *n* times is 1 / *n*!.

 ## VIII Appendix: Mathematical Background

 ### C Counting and Probability